liguowang/CrossMap/docs/index.rst

 .. note::

    1. Genome coordinates and reference alleles will be updated to target assembly.
-   2. Reference genome is the genome sequences of target assembly.
+   2. The reference genome is the genome sequences of target assembly.
    3. If the reference genome sequence file (../database/genome/hg18.fa) was not indexed, CrossMap will automatically index it (only the first time you run CrossMap).
    4. Output files: *output_file* and *output_file.unmap*.
    5. In the output VCF file, whether the chromosome IDs contain "chr" or not depends on the format of the input VCF file.